Skip to main content

 Considerations: The learning curve is real.
 Obsidian rewards investment but requires it.
 Many users spend weeks just configuring their setup before doing actual work.

-3. Notion : Best for All-in-One Workspaces
+3. Notion, Best for All-in-One Workspaces

-Best for: Teams and individuals who want databases, docs, and wikis in one place
+Who it's for: Teams and individuals who want databases, docs, and wikis in one place

 Notion isn't purely a second brain app, but its flexibility makes it a popular choice.
 The database feature lets you create custom views of your knowledge, and recent AI additions have improved search and summarization.